 For wavelength calibration the stability and reproducibility of the different mechanical functions (grating, prism, slit) are important.
 The absolute setting of the prism and grating guarantees that a given standard wavelength setting is accurate to better than 30 pixels, even possibly after a minor intervention.
-A model of the instrument currently achieves a wavelength calibration of $\approx 3$ pixels without simultaneous wavelength calibration.
+A model of the instrument currently achieves a wavelength calibration of ≈ 3 pixels without simultaneous wavelength calibration.
+Details are available by sending an email to the CRIRES instrument account.